-The amount of standing passengers has raised concerns that the buses do not meet Land Transport loading regulations.
+The number of standing passengers has raised concerns that the buses do not meet loading regulations.
 Buses are required to carry a Certificate of Loading stating the maximum number of passengers and the number who can stand.

 That figure varies depending on factors such as the weight and size of the vehicle and its seating configuration.
 Operators that exceed the limit can be fined.

-The parents of the student involved in the incident had emailed both AT and the bus operator ‘Go Bus’ to raise the issue of overloading and was informed that the comments would be looked into.
-However no change to bus loading or procedure has been observed since the incident.
+The parents of the student involved in the incident had emailed both AT and the bus operator ‘Go Bus’ to raise the issue of overloading and was informed that the comments would be investigated.
+However, no change to bus loading or procedure has been observed since the incident.

 Other students taking bus 427 surveyed found the experience was “hot”, “suffocating and claustrophobic”.
 Multiple also complained that standing in the front doorway area next to the driver felt dangerous.